fletchjp/MERG-Arduino-Software/README.md

  I have now contributed the start of a README.md to each of them.

+ ### Arduino_DC_Throttle

+ This is the prototype code for the original hardware designed by John Purbrick.
+This is also forked from Martin Da Costa.

  ## Events

  I am moving [Events](EVENTS.md) to a separate file.